aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 of building a working implementation, we will construct an executable _model_ that serves as a simple yet precise description of the SOP.
-Like an implementation, the model can be executed to explore dynamic behaviors of the system; but unlike an implementation, the model omits low-level details that may get in the way of understanding the essential concepts.
+Like an implementation, the model can be executed to explore dynamic behaviors of the system, but unlike an implementation, the model omits low-level details that may get in the way of understanding the essential concepts.